Throughout the year we invite or select guest ceramic artists to exhibit their work at our shop for a limited period of 1-2 months.

 If you would like to be considered as a guest artist please contact our Manager, Cat MacKenzie, at with your artist statement and a selection of images.

-October/November is Katharina Klug:
+October/November 2019 was Katharina Klug:

 My work is about simplicity of design and shape, bringing these in relationship to the surface.
 I am inspired by the elemental colour and shape of ancient Korean pottery.
 What I love about ceramic is that it starts of as a soft lump and can become pretty much anything you want it to be.
 After the firing it is hard and durable and can survive centuries.
 But at the same time it’s fragile and can be broken into pieces in a moment.